fayaw456/DistrbutedSystem/README.md

 # DistrbutedSystem
-This is my project related to the course distributed system
+This is my project related to the course distributed system.
+Projects are found in master